 - Use a GPS and mark your vehicle and an entry waypoint when commencing a walk. - Use a portable two-way radio tuned to UHF channel 13 - Carry spare batteries for GPS.
-Ensure radio is charged or has spare batteries. - Wear hi visibility clothing. - Carry a whistle. - Stay within eye contact of the group. - Search with a partner (buddy). - Return to the vehicles when notified or at the allotted time or if you hear car horns
+Ensure radio is charged. - Wear hi visibility clothing. - Carry a whistle. - Stay within eye contact of the group. - Search with a partner (buddy). - Return to the vehicles when notified or at the allotted time or if you hear car horns